CA (613) 212-2225 | US (720) 994-8779 [email protected]

 In this approach, students receive unique work based on their readiness and interests.

-All students cover the same essential skills or concepts but are adjusted in complexity or content.
+All students cover the same essential skills or concepts, but the contents are adjusted in complexity or content.

 Sometimes, students within a given time frame may exhibit varying learning paces.
 To prevent any child from falling behind, it’s crucial to provide explicit instruction to all groups albeit with various degrees of difficulty, rather than avoiding teaching one concept to all students at one time.